ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-intro.md

 * Optimized network – selects the best connection and efficiently floods the connection so that network traffic is moved as fast as possible.
 * Data deduplication – as much as 50% reduction in network traffic can be achieved
 * vMotion migration	- a single running system can be moved between HCX enabled sites by using the VMware vMotion protocol with no service interruption.
 * Bulk migration - multiple systems can be moved in parallel using VMware vSphere® Replication protocol between HCX enabled sites.
-* Scheduled migration – any number of VMs can be replicated to the destination site and then activated on that site at a designated time, which replaces the systems that are running on the originating site.
+* Scheduled migration – any number of VMs can be replicated to the destination site and then activated on that site at a designated time.
+The replication replaces the systems that are running on the originating site.
 * Migration of security policies – if NSX is used on-premises, any security policies or firewalls are moved along with the workload.

 **Next topic:** [VMware HCX overview](/docs/vmwaresolutions?topic=vmwaresolutions-hcx-archi-overview)